 Always clean dishes 200 feet away from a water source and remember that any discarded food scraps will immediately start attracting critters in a variety of sizes (if you’re traveling in bear country, you might want to check out these guidelines as well).
 You can dig a pit for waste, but the best way to avoid animal encounters is to consume the evidence.
 Licking your bowl clean is one method, or rinse the bowl or pan with water, scrape off any food bits and drink it all down.
 It may seem disgusting, but if you look at it from a waste-reducing perspective, this is the food you just ate, and water you were going to drink at some point anyway.
 Problem solved.

 Before even stepping out on the trail, one of the best ways to reduce waste is to cut down on potential trash at home.
 This means planning your meals out and packaging accordingly.
-Remove ingredients from their original containers and package meal servings in Zip-Loc bags and avoid cans or other metal containers as you’ll have to carry those out.
+Remove ingredients from their original containers and package meal servings in Zip-Loc bags (which you’ll wash and re-use at home, right?!) and avoid cans or other metal containers as you’ll have to carry those out.

-Yes, there’s a certain romanticism to cooking a wilderness meal over the camp fire, but no matter how well it is built, the camp fire will always leave a mark.
+Yes, there’s a certain romanticism to cooking a wilderness meal over the camp fire, but no matter how well it is built, a camp fire will always leave a mark.
+And besides, climate change is bringing on early and more dangerous fire seasons, so skipping a campfire the backcountry is the best option.
 The only true impact-less cooking tool is a portable camping stove, and with a fully contained flame, the dangers of starting a significant fire event are far less (though not impossible).
 Remember to cook on a rock or gravel surface to avoid damaging vegetation.
 Also, liquid fuel stoves offer refillable fuel bottles, leading to less waste than their butane-tank counterparts.

 While it’s important to stay clean in order to avoid illness or disease, standards in the backcountry should be adjusted to protect the environment.
 Don’t wear any strong scented creams or perfumes as these will attract animals.
 Keep in mind that many shampoos and body washes may fit in this category.
 Also, instead of bringing disposable wipes to stay clean, opt for hand sanitizer and bio-degradable camping soaps to avoid a buildup of unnecessary trash.

 And your four-legged companion?
-Since you won’t be digging him or her a latrine, that waste is your responsibility, so make sure to pack enough poop bags for the entire trip.
+Since you won’t be digging him or her a latrine, that waste is your responsibility, so make sure to pack enough poop bags for you both for the entire trip.